RuminahuiM/RuminahuiM.github.io/README.md

 # JJotace.github.io

-This is the Documentatino for my semester project 01
+This is the Documentation for my semester project 01